-Methodology Balance sheet tools (valuation) Projection tools Tools NBS CBS IRR based on cash flows CFA (Deterministic) CFA (Stochastic) Projected RI from IORP (Deterministic) Projected RI from IORP (Stochastic) Insightfulness for EIO PA and NCA Number of assumptions Low Medium/High (depending on the simplifications) Low Medium High (full distribution of equity, interest rates, inflation, etc.) Medium High (full distribution of equity, interest rates, inflation, etc.) Complexity Low Medium/High (depending on the simplifications) Low Medium High (required full stochastic calculation) Medium High (required full stochastic calculation) Interpretability of the results / Explanatory power Medium (yes on solvency position, limited for other effects) Difficult for IORPs without CBS in use Medium (yes on solvency position, limited for other effects) Medium Medium Medium Medium Insightfulness for IOR RPs Gives results that are in line with national framework. consistent" view of the balance sheet. apply and results are Can be used for risk management purposes.
+Methodology Balance sheet tools (valuation) Projection tools Tools NBS CBS IRR based on cash flows CFA (Deterministic) CFA (Stochastic) Projected RI from IORP (Deterministic) Projected RI from IORP (Stochastic) Insightfulness for EIO PPA and NCA Number of assumptions Low Medium/High (depending on the simplifications) Low Medium High (full distribution of equity, interest rates, inflation, etc.) Medium High (full distribution of equity, interest rates, inflation, etc.) Complexity Low Medium/High (depending on the simplifications) Low Medium High (required full stochastic calculation) Medium High (required full stochastic calculation) Interpretability of the results / Explanatory power Medium (yes on solvency position, limited for other effects) Difficult for IORPs without CBS in use Medium (yes on solvency position, limited for other effects) Medium Medium Medium Medium Insightfulness for IOF nsightfulness for IORPs Usefulness for the IORPs Gives results that are in line with national framework.
+Gives a "market- consistent" view of the balance sheet. ŗ ' ' Can be used for risk management purposes.
 Gives insight in the expected cash flows.
 Can be used for risk management.
-Gives insights in the expected cash flows term risk assessment from the point of view of the members Can be used for long term risk assessment from the point of view of the members and beneficiaries.
+Gives insights in the expected cash flows from the point of view of the members Can be used for long term risk assessment from the point of view of the members and beneficiaries.